Friday, June 25, 2021

 Emil came in just in time to hear the girls talking about how Pippa and Mandy look alike.
 He listened to them talking as he climbed up to the counter.
 He had something important to say.
 "I know someone else who looks like Pippa," he stated, once he had reached the girls.
 "In fact, she looks almost exactly like Pippa, except that she's my size."

 The girls all looked expectantly at Emil.
 He knew they wanted to know who looked like Pippa.
 He had known they would be interested.
 "My friend Holly," he said.
-"She looks just like you, except she is taller if she gets out of her wheelchair and stands up.
-I never saw her do that much, because she needs the wheelchair to get around, but I noticed that she's my size.
+"She looks just like you, except she would be taller if she got out of her wheelchair and stood up.
+I never saw her do that though, because she needs the wheelchair to get around, but I noticed that she's my size.
 Other than that, she looks just like you.
 She wears her hair differently, but it's parted in the middle, just like yours, and it's the same color, and her eyes are light blue, like yours."

 "Goodie!"
 Pippa exclaimed, clapping her hands.
 "Next time you write Holly, please tell her her look-alike said hi!"